ulosino/ulosino/STACK.md

 The file structure of the ULOSINO project separates content and code.

-Distribution pages are stored in the `/public/content/browse` folder.
-This 'distribution store (`dstore`)' also holds other text-heavy files including the privacy policy (these are at the top level `/public/content` folder).
+Distribution pages are stored in 'distribution store (`dstore`)' which is currently located in the `/public/content/browse` folder.
+Other text-heavy files including the privacy policy are here too (these are at the top level `/public/content` folder).
 Collectively, this 'Database Content' is imported/processed by `DBProvider` to create pages that present the content to the user.

 The actual code, including pages, components, and providers, is stored in `/src`.
 Inside `/src` is:

-- `/src/pages`, which stores Next.js pages;
+- `/src/pages`, which stores React components mapped to a URL (Next.js pages);
 - `src/components`, which stores React components shared across multiple pages, and;
 - Providers, which are at the top level of `/src`.